zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Squiz.Commenting.FunctionComment
-If a function throws any exceptions, they should be documented in a `@throws` tag.
+If a function throws any exceptions, they should be documented in `@throws` tags.
 ```php
 /** @throws Exception all the time */ function foo() : void